 Like Medicare, Medicaid is a “secondary payer” under federal law.
-It is not supposed to be the “primary” pay for auto-accident-related medical bills.
+It is not supposed to be the “primary” pay for medical bills after a car accident.
 But if Medicaid does end up paying, then it will seek reimbursement.
 If Medicaid is paying medical bills after a car accident, then it is likely paying by mistake.
 This means an insurance company, whether that be an auto No-Fault insurer or a health insurer that has a higher priority to pay over Medicaid is not paying.
 You must let your attorney know immediately.

 Will the at-fault driver pay my medical bills after a car accident?

-If an accident victim’s medical bills exceed the coverage level amount in the auto insurance policy under which the victim is seeking payment, then he or she can file a third-party, tort lawsuit against the at-fault driver for “excess” – as well as “future” – No-Fault PIP medical benefits to cover accident-related medical bills.
+If an accident victim’s medical costs exceed the coverage level amount in the auto insurance policy under which the victim is seeking payment, then he or she can file a third-party, tort lawsuit against the at-fault driver for “excess” – as well as “future” – No-Fault PIP medical benefits to cover accident-related medical treatment.
 (MCL 500.3135(3)(c))